EzCE/.github/profile/README.md

 # EzCE

-A calculator programming group

-## Focus

-We enjoy working on projects that focus on features and ease-of-use, and we strive to create things that others will find useful as well.

-## Why a group?

-Since we work on a lot of projects together, it makes the most sense to host them all under a group.
-Some of our previous group projects, like [CEaShell](https://github.com/roccoloxprograms/shell), will remain under the previous owner so past links to the repository aren't confusing.
-There are also be other cool projects we work on independently, so be sure to check those out as well!
+We make stuff for calculators (usually the TI eZ80 models)!
+This group serves as a collection for projects that we ([RoccoLox Programs](https://github.com/roccoloxprograms/) and [TIny_Hacker](https://github.com/TIny-Hacker/)) work on together, to keep them all under the same name.
+A few of our previous group efforts (most notably [CEaShell](https://github.com/roccoloxprograms/shell)) can be found under our individual profiles, but everything new will be here.